CodeWithHarsh2/AI-Sustainability-Project/README.md

 ## 📌 Project Overview

 This project was completed as part of the **AI for Sustainability – SRIP 2026 assignment**.
+I have used LLM to write this README file.

 The main goal of this project is simple: